Developing High Potential Employees for the Future of Work

 Retaining Talented Employees via an Integrated Competency Framework

+Retain top talent by using an integrated competency framework that aligns employee development with organizational goals and performance.
 Employee retention is one of the largest problems facing companies today.
 Every organization has its own way of handling the issue, from competitive compensation packages and flexible schedules to interior promotions and regular evaluations.
-Goals like improved retention, however, are always easiest to meet once they are clearly stated.
-What does “improved” employee retention look […]
+Goals like improved […]

-We have all heard the old adage, “You’re only as strong as your weakest link.”
+Addressing Skill Shortages in the Workplace We have all heard the old adage, “You’re only as strong as your weakest link.”
 This is particularly true in business.
 If we want a strong, efficient, and productive company, we must ensure we have strong, efficient, and productive people, but how do we do that?
-An integrated competency framework can help.
-Competency models enable […]
+An integrated competency […]

+Your career path development journey starts here.
 A common reason an employee will leave for a competitor is lack of career progress.
 An explanation for this fact is that employees desire to be a part of something that will inspire them to think about a destination ahead.
-Just the simple thought of progress toward that destination will spark motion toward that desire.
-If employees are left […]
+Just the simple thought of progress toward that destination will spark […]